0xSero/orchestra/docs/configuration.md

 # Configuration Reference

-Complete configuration guide for Open Orchestra with diagrams and detailed explanations.
+Complete configuration guide for the Open Orchestra plugin with diagrams and detailed explanations.

 ## Configuration Resolution